 Granger, Mono Ontario – Real Estate Information

 Nature-lovers, hiking, and trail enthusiasts rejoice in the peaceful, natural beauty of Granger, Mono, Ontario.
 The first postmaster was William Dynes when the post office was first established in 1881.
 On January 1, 1915, the post office officially closed.
 Take advantage of the multiple nature trails and scenic viewpoints nearby, such as the Split-Rock Narrows and a short distance to the many lookouts to choose from along the paths in Mono Cliffs Provincial Park.
-When selling real estate it’s best to go with a local Mono realtor.
+When looking for real estate agents in Mono it’s best to go with a local realtor.

 Community of Granger Ontario